 - Keep in mind that “natural” does not necessarily mean “safe.”
 (Think of mushrooms that grow in the wild: some are safe to eat, while others are not.)

 - Learn about factors that affect safety.
-For a therapy that is administered by a practitioner, these factors include the training, skill, and experience of the practitioner.
+For a practice that is administered by a practitioner, such as chiropractic, these factors include the training, skill, and experience of the practitioner.
 For a product such as a dietary supplement, the specific ingredients and the quality of the manufacturing process are important factors.

-How can I determine whether statements made about the effectiveness of a complementary therapy are true?
+How can I determine whether statements made about the effectiveness of a complementary health approach are true?

 - Is there scientific evidence (not just personal stories) to back up the statements?

-- Does the Federal Government have anything to report about the therapy?
+- Does the Federal Government have anything to report about the product or practice?

-- Visit the NCCIH Web site or contact the NCCIH Clearinghouse to see if NCCIH has information about the therapy.
+- Visit the NCCIH Web site or contact the NCCIH Clearinghouse to see if NCCIH has information about the product or practice.

 - Check with the Federal Trade Commission at www.ftc.gov to see if there are any enforcement actions for deceptive advertising regarding the therapy.
-Also, visit the site’s Health Consumer Information section at www.ftc.gov/bcp/menus/consumer/health.shtm.
+Also, visit the site’s Consumer Information section at www.consumer.ftc.gov.

-- How does the provider or manufacturer describe the therapy?
+- How does the provider or manufacturer describe the approach?

-- Question terms like “scientific breakthrough,” “miracle cure,” “secret ingredient,” or “ancient remedy.”
+- Beware of terms like “scientific breakthrough,” “miracle cure,” “secret ingredient,” or “ancient remedy.”